 So many options out there – how to choose?
-First, educate yourself on the difference between a self-hosted ecommerce solution (an ecommerce plugin like WPEC or a dedicated solution like Magento or Zen cart) vs a hosted ecommerce solution (like Shopify or bigcartel) and decide what features you really need before you select a product.
+First, educate yourself on the difference between a self-hosted ecommerce solution (an ecommerce plugin like WPEC or a dedicated solution like Magento or Zen cart) vs a hosted ecommerce solution (like Shopify, Volusion, Bigcartel, Tictail) and decide what features you really need before you select a product.
 Each option has a different cost structure.

 Hosted ecommerce solutions

-Shopify and other hosted solutions include all the transaction fees associated with a payment gateway plus extra transaction fees for Shopify itself.
-So hosting and other monthly fees are generally higher but up front and maintenance costs are much lower.
-Also, hosted solutions always have final checkout take place off your site – some do this more gracefully than others but it’s not ideal.
-I mention Shopify since they have much better templates than most other similar services I am aware of.
+Most hosted solutions charge all the transaction fees associated with a payment gateway plus extra fees – they take their own cut of each transaction.
+Shopify offers that option but also can act as it’s own gateway so you can avoid the extra 1% fee they used to charge to all users.
+Hosting and other monthly fees are generally higher than self-hosted solutions but up front and maintenance costs are much lower.
+Also, hosted solutions usually have final checkout take place off your site (on a subdomain like mysite.shopify.com) – some do this more gracefully than others but it’s not ideal.
+I mention Shopify since they have much better templates than most other similar services I am aware of and now offer the option of hosting checkout on your own URL for “plus” level users (custom SSL certificate are part of the $995/mo plan so it won’t be relevant for most shops).

 If you want a fully integrated self-hosted solution then a WordPress plugin might be a great option.
 You get all the power of a WordPress site without having to “tack on” the store with a separate software package (like Magento).

-I have used WP e-Commerce for 3 projects.
-It’s not perfect but offers a great balance of usability and features.
-There are some bugs and the code is rapidly evolving so that takes time to keep up with.
-But to me it seems to be the platform with the most momentum behind it.
+I have used WP e-Commerce for 4 projects and Woo for 4.
+WPEC is not perfect but offers a good balance of usability and features.
+There are some bugs and the code is evolving more slowly than Woo.
+To me WooCommerce is the platform with the most momentum behind it and I use it exclusively now.

 - Different pricing (and stock control) for variations of one product